-It is widely believed that the world’s first restaurant started in Paris in 1765 and served a single dish by the tavern-keeper to weary travellers.
+It is widely believed that the world’s first restaurant started in Paris in 1765 and served a single dish by the tavern-keeper to weary travelers.

 However, the purpose of eating out has changed significantly since.
-Originally, restaurants were only meant for travellers away from home, and it wasn’t before the late 18th century when eating out at restaurants also became a leisure activity for locals.
+Originally, restaurants were only meant for travelers away from home, and it wasn’t before the late 18th century that eating out at restaurants also became a leisure activity for locals.

-Despite the shift in this trend, it wasn’t until the late 19th century, when the concept of fast food came into being.
-‘Fast food’ as the name suggests, refers to food that is usually made with preheated or precooked ingredients, prepared in bulk and served to consumers within minutes.
+Despite the shift in this trend, it wasn’t until the late 19th century, that the concept of fast food came into being.
+‘Fast food’ as the name suggests, refers to food that is usually made with preheated or precooked ingredients, prepared in bulk, and served to consumers within minutes.

-India’s population was still heavily dependent on street vendors, Udupi restaurants and ‘tiffin’ lunch boxes when the first major fast food chain, McDonald’s set its foot in India in 1996.
+India’s population was still heavily dependent on street vendors, Udupi restaurants, and ‘tiffin’ lunch boxes when the first major fast food chain, McDonald’s set foot in India in 1996.
 Hesitant to experiment with fast food then, India is today one of the fastest growing markets for fast food.

 The Benefits of Opening a Fast Food Franchise in India

-- Easy Access to Cost-Effective Labour: As a nation with the largest youth population in the world, India has relatively easier access to skilled, well-trained and cost-effective labour.
-With a huge workforce of over 500 million people, it is not difficult in India to find labour best suited for the varied job roles in a restaurant business.
-Another notable advantage is the Indian labour’s familiarity with the English language, thus making it well-suited for catering consumers from various cultural backgrounds and helping international brands cultivate a truly global image.
+- Easy Access to Cost-Effective Labour: As a nation with the largest youth population in the world, India has relatively easier access to skilled, well-trained, and cost-effective labor.
+With a huge workforce of over 500 million people, it is not difficult in India to find labor best suited for the varied job roles in a restaurant business.
+Another notable advantage is the Indian labor’s familiarity with the English language, thus making it well-suited for catering to consumers from various cultural backgrounds and helping international brands cultivate a truly global image.

 - Instant Brand Recognition: One of the most demanding tasks that entail opening a fast-food restaurant business is figuring out the best means to market the brand, build recognition and attract consumers effectively.
-It’s a crucial step in establishing the business and can potentially make or break the brand, especially in a market that is as competitive as India’s.
-This is a major risk factor that fast food franchises almost-entirely eliminate.
-A franchise outlet gets the benefit of an already established consumer-base of the franchisor brand, along with the marketing support of the overall brand which provides a much-needed boost to new business set-ups.
+It’s a crucial step in establishing the industry and can potentially make or break the brand, especially in a market that is as competitive as India’s.
+This is a major risk factor that fast food franchises almost entirely eliminate.
+A franchise outlet gets the benefit of an already established consumer base of the franchisor brand, along with the marketing support of the overall brand which provides a much-needed boost to new business set-ups.

 Now that we have discussed why the fast food industry is a lucrative investment option for potential business investors, let’s take a look at a few factors that must be considered before opening a fast food franchise outlet in India:

-- Hiring Personnel: The people who spend the maximum time directly interacting with the consumers are the restaurant’s staff, server, delivery boys and managers.
+- Hiring Personnel: The people who spend the maximum time directly interacting with the consumers are the restaurant’s staff, servers, delivery boys, and managers.
 Hence, it is of extreme importance that you hire talented and reliable employees: chefs, managers, waiters & waitresses.
 It is also vital that they understand the vision and objective of the brand and translate it well into their job roles.
-Regular feedbacks, training, timely disbursal of wages and paying overtime are industry norms.
+Regular feedbacks, training, timely disbursal of wages, and paying overtime are industry norms.